-This guarantee isn’t free but is financed by what is referred to as the Funding Fee which is currently 2.15% of the sales price for first-time use and no down payment.
+This guarantee isn’t free but is financed by what is referred to as the Funding Fee which is currently 2.3% of the sales price for first-time use and no down payment.
 This fee can change based on borrower status and the presence of a down payment.
-For example, for someone buying their first home and using the VA loan for the first time and making a 10% down payment is 1.25% instead of 2.15% of the sales price.
-If someone uses a VA loan for the second time and no down payment the funding fee rises from 2.15% to 3.3% of the value.
-These amounts are reserved for veterans and active duty personnel.
-For those with at least six years of service in the National Guard or Armed Forces Reserves and no down payment, the funding fee is 2.4% of the sales price of the home.
+For example, for someone buying their first home and using the VA loan for the first time and making a 10% down payment is 1.4% instead of 2.3% of the sales price.
+If someone uses a VA loan for the second time and no down payment the funding fee rises from 2.3% to 3.6% of the value.
+These amounts are reserved for veterans and active-duty personnel.

 When borrowers refinance from one VA loan into another VA loan, this is called an “Interest Rate Reduction Refinance Loan,” or IRRRL.
 Lenders usually refer to this transaction as a VA streamline due to the reduced amount of documentation required.
 With a streamline, the funding fee is reduced to 0.5% of the appraised value.
 If a homeowner wants to pull out cash during the refinance process (cash-out loan) the funding fees revert to the standard amounts.
 Only the streamline IRRRL program offers a 0.5% funding fee.